maxvollmer/Half-Life-VR/___mod/vr/README.txt

 - HUD text is rendered in the map center instead of in the player's view
 - HL VR menu blocks/overlays SteamVR menus
 - Skybox images in VR menu are mixed up
-- Entities that are supposed to crush the player, don't crush the player (traps and such) (they just push you out of the way)
 - Damage feedback isn't properly visible on Index (and possibly other headsets)
 - It's possible to activate buttons, doors and other triggers through walls with the controllers

 ====
 Unfinished/planned features:

-- Proper VR controls for stationary guns, turrets etc.
 - Proper VR controls for controllable trains
 - Proper teleportation arc that matches path of a jumping player
 - Vibrational feedback (recoil etc.)